all-of-us/raw-data-repository/doc/sys_refs/reporting.rst

 Participant Summary
 ------------------------------------------------------------
-The Participant Summary, also part of the Participant Core System, is a denormalized construction of all data related to a participant.
+The Participant Summary, also part of the Participant Core System, is a flat construction of all data related to a participant.